 No parking for street cleaning.
 No person shall park a vehicle between the hours and on the days specified, except public holidays, upon any of the streets or parts of streets described in a notice promulgated by the Director of the Department of Public Works.
 Such notice shall be filed with the City Clerk and a copy published in a newspaper circulating within the City at least 10 days prior to its effective date.
 A copy of the notice shall also be filed with the Police Department.
 The Director of the Department of Public Works shall also cause no-parking signs to be posted on the street or portion thereof upon which parking is prohibited.

-No person shall park or store any truck, truck tractor, step van or omnibus having a motor vehicle registration weight in excess of 8,000 pounds of gross vehicle weight according to the registration requirements of the New Jersey Division of Motor Vehicles or, in the case of vehicles not registered in New Jersey, according to the manufacturer's design specifications or the registration requirements of the state of registration, or having more than four tires on any street situated within a residential zone within the City at any time between 8:00 p.m. on any day and 6:00 a.m. on the following day, except when necessary to the performance of any service or to meet any temporary need, in which case the owner or operator of the vehicle shall promptly notify the Police Department of the need for such parking and shall display a legible notice behind the windshield of the vehicle indicating the address of the property which is being serviced by the vehicle.
-The term "residential zone" shall mean any district defined and described in Chapter 315, Zoning and Land Development, as Residential A-1, A-2, B or C, and as designated, bounded and established on the Revised Zoning Map pursuant to Chapter 315.
+No person shall park or store any truck, truck tractor, step van or omnibus having a motor vehicle registration weight in excess of 6,000 pounds of gross vehicle weight or any vans or trucks with four tires or more displaying writings, markings, signs or phone numbers and/or having attached ladders and/or scaffolding on any street situated within a residential area, defined as within 100 feet of an occupied residential dwelling within the City, at any time between 8:00 p.m. on any day and 6:00 a.m. on the following day, except when necessary for the performance of any service or to meet any temporary need, in which case the owner or operator of the vehicle shall promptly notify the Police Department of the need for such parking and shall display a legible notice behind the windshield of the vehicle indicating the address of the property which is being serviced by the vehicle.

 The foregoing restrictions shall not be construed to apply to vehicles which are designed and used primarily as recreation vehicles.